blai30/BaySpace/application/README.md

 ## Installing NodeJS dependencies
 Dependencies are listed in package.json.
 Before working on this application, PLEASE open up your terminal at this directory (`application/`) and run `npm install`.
 This command will add a `node_modules` directory and install all dependencies in it.
 You must have NodeJS installed on your machine to run the command.

+### controllers/
+Controllers is part of the MVC architecture and is in charge of responding to the user based on the user's requests.
+When the user interacts with the view, a request is generated which shall then be handled by the controller.

+### models/
+Models is part of the MVC architecture and is in charge of maintaining the data in the application.
+Only models shall access the database.

 ### public/
 This folder is for static files served publically to the user.
 Frontend.

+### routes/
+This folder is for routing web pages to the web app.
+Should be .js files.

 ### views/
 This folder is for .pug files.
 Pug is the NodeJS view engine.

-### routes/
-This folder is for routing web pages to the web app.
-Should be .js files.
+Views is part of the MVC architecture and is in charge of rendering components for the user interface.
+Views utilizes the data from models and presents data in the form that the users want.
+Users are allowed to make changes to the data.
+Consists of both static and dynamic pages.

 ### app.js
 This is the main NodeJS file.
 Handles views, express, errors.